uploadcare/ngx-uploadcare-widget/README.md

 ### Methods

-The component now provides the two following public methods:
+The components provides following public methods:

 * `clearUploads()` - Removes all current uploads from the widget.
 You can use the method to reset a form even if a user has already uploaded some files.
 * `reset(clearUploads = false)` - Resets the widget, You can also remove all the current uploads if `clearUploads` is set to `true`
+* `openDilaog()` - Opens Uploadcare widget dialog with current configuration.

 All methods are accessible from a parent component via the `@ViewChild()` approach.